BoJack Horseman: Themes

-A notable example is the episode "Hank After Dark" (season two, episode seven), commonly referred to as "the Cosby episode," which follows Diane and BoJack on a book tour as they field questions regarding allegations that have just surfaced about a comedy legend, Hank Hippopopalous.
+A notable example is the episode "Hank After Dark" (season two, episode seven), commonly referred to as "the Cosby episode," which follows Diane and BoJack on a book tour as they field questions regarding allegations (the specificities of which are never stated) that have just surfaced about a comedy legend, Hank Hippopopalous.
 In the episode "Brrap Brrap Pew Pew" (season three, episode six), Diane accidentally announces she is getting an abortion via pop starlet Sextina Aquafina's Twitter account, and Hollywoo gets swept up in talks about the practice.
 The season four episode, "Thoughts and Prayers," took a similar satirical approach towards the frequency of mass shootings and the gun debate in America, after Diane fires a gun for the first time, and one of Princess Carolyn's projects get caught in the crossfire, launching a debate on whether or not women should own and use guns.

-The fifth season has been praised for its handling of sexual harassment and powerful men following the Me Too movement.
-Emily VanDerWerff wrote that it "just might be the best artistic rumination on #MeToo and an age of terrible men yet."
+The fifth season has been praised for its handling of sexual harassment and powerful men following the #MeToo movement.
+Emily St. James wrote that it "just might be the best artistic rumination on #MeToo and an age of terrible men yet."

 The show also explores Todd Chavez's open asexuality, which is addressed throughout the latter three seasons.
 In the last episode of the third season, Todd says, "I'm not gay...
 I mean, I don't think I am, but I don't think I'm straight, either.
 I don't know what I am.
 I think I might be nothing."
 In season 6, Todd forms a relationship with Maude, a rabbit he meets on the asexual dating app Emily created, "All About That Ace."
+Sarah E. S. Sinwell and Danielle Girard analyze Todd’s asexuality, arguing his complex character helps challenge heteronormative norms on television.